-But summers can also be a bit hectic.
+But summertime can also be a bit hectic.
 Whether it’s wrangling the kids whilst they’re off school, visiting friends and family, organising holidays or attending spontaneous BBQ’S, there’s plenty of distractions that can lead us a bit off track when it comes to our careers or businesses.

-- Do you want to go for that promotion?
+Do you want to go for that promotion?

-- Start building your network?
+Start building your network?

-- Focus on your personal development and learning?
+Focus on your personal development and learning?

-- Switch to a new career path?
+Switch to a new career path?

-- Start a side business?
+Start a side business?

 However there’s no need to rush.
-If you’re not 100% happy with your current situation, it’s worth spending some time getting to the root of the problem first and figuring out what you really want from your life and career, so that your next move is the RIGHT move.
+If you’re not 100% happy with your current career situation, it’s worth spending some time getting to the root of the problem first and figuring out what you really want from your life and career, so that your next move is the RIGHT move.

-In the meantime, here are 3 tips for making your current role a bit more bearable!
+In the meantime, here are 3 tips for making your current role a bit more bearable:

 Think about the tasks you do in your job day to day, and see if you can re-order them.
 Either do your favourite tasks first and start the day on a high, or leave them until the end of the day as a reward.